rilldata/rill/DEVELOPER-GUIDE.md

 ```
 `--project` is optional.
 Will default to current directory if not specified.

+Table name can be customisable using `--name` argument.
+By default, it uses file name without extension for table name.

 **File types currently supported:**
  - .parquet
  - .csv